 What metrics should you look at?
 That depends.
 Each retail business is different, so specific measures may be more significant to you than others.

-But to help point you in the right direction, here are 14 retail metrics and KPIs to track in your business.
+But to help point you in the right direction, we’ve compiled the top retail metrics and KPIs to track in your business, along with the formulas and methods to calculate them.

 Sales metrics and KPIs